ConnectedLib/connectedlib10/modules/youth-development/section-3-4.md

 From writing fan fiction to following Tumblr blogs to creating their own vlogs, the impact of digital media technologies on literacy development is an important area of research.
 Scholars have continually promoted the critical new media literacies needed for successful participation in 21st century.

 Henry Jenkins, a prominent media scholar, spearheaded a 2006 white paper, <a href="https://www.macfound.org/media/article_pdfs/JENKINS_WHITE_PAPER.PDF" target="_blank">Confronting the Challenges of Participatory Culture: Media Education for the 21st Century</a>, to build the foundation for a new media literacy movement.
 Within this seminal work, Jenkins and his coauthors outline a set of cultural competencies and social skills that young people need to acquire if they are going to participate meaningfully in a future digital society.
 Jenkins calls this future a “participatory culture” that emphasizes collaboration and networking.
-Among the key social skills and cultural competencies needed to fully participate are:
+Among the key social skills and cultural competencies needed to fully participate are:<sup><a name="3" href="#fn3">3</a></sup>

 - Play — the capacity to experiment with one’s surroundings as a form of problem-solving
 - Performance — the ability to adopt alternative identities for the purpose of improvisation and discovery